Christianity: Modern era

-Protestant Reformation and Counter-Reformation
+Reformation and response

 Martin Luther initiated the Reformation with his Ninety-five Theses in 1517.

 The 15th-century Renaissance brought about a renewed interest in ancient and classical learning.
 During the Reformation, Martin Luther posted the Ninety-five Theses 1517 against the sale of indulgences.
 Printed copies soon spread throughout Europe.
 In 1521 the Edict of Worms condemned and excommunicated Luther and his followers, resulting in the schism of the Western Christendom into several branches.

 Other reformers like Zwingli, Oecolampadius, Calvin, Knox, and Arminius further criticized Catholic teaching and worship.
 These challenges developed into the movement called Protestantism, which repudiated the primacy of the pope, the role of tradition, the seven sacraments, and other doctrines and practices.
 The Reformation in England began in 1534, when King Henry VIII had himself declared head of the Church of England.
 Beginning in 1536, the monasteries throughout England, Wales and Ireland were dissolved.

 Thomas Müntzer, Andreas Karlstadt and other theologians perceived both the Catholic Church and the confessions of the Magisterial Reformation as corrupted.
 Their activity brought about the Radical Reformation, which gave birth to various Anabaptist denominations.

 Michelangelo's 1498–99 Pietà in St. Peter's Basilica; the Catholic Church was among the patronages of the Renaissance.

 Partly in response to the Protestant Reformation, the Catholic Church engaged in a substantial process of reform and renewal, known as the Counter-Reformation or Catholic Reform.
 The Council of Trent clarified and reasserted Catholic doctrine.
 During the following centuries, competition between Catholicism and Protestantism became deeply entangled with political struggles among European states.